chanedwin/mlmutation/README.md

 # Variant Calling and Ranking Software

-_Warning : This software is still in development without proper build and configuration tools._
+_This software is still in development without proper build and configuration tools._

 ## Software Description